Codecademy/docs/content/html/concepts/tags/terms/em/em.md

 ---
 Title: "<em>"
-Description: "The <em> tag represents text which is emphasized.
+Description: Represents text which is emphasized.
 Browsers will show the enclosed text in italics, by default."
 Subjects:
   - "Web Development"
   - "Web Design"